Human Rights Fieldwork - Principles, Strategies and Skills (BIR08)

 The Programme covers fieldwork skills needed at each stage of the human rights monitoring cycle from information gathering to stimulating sustainable progress.
 This includes interview techniques, situation and gender analysis, developing strategic partnerships with host society and international field partners, human rights based development strategies, reporting skills as well as advocacy, teamwork and mission preparedness.
 Underpinning the substantive content, the live-in programme is specifically designed to simulate core field challenges, such as intercultural sensitivities, leadership etc.

-The Programme uses a variety of pedagogical techniques including presentations by guest specialists, plenary discussions, small group work and role-plays, case studies, videos etc. The Programme is highly participatory and includes a full day Simulation Exercise in which participants will apply what they have learned throughout.
+The Programme uses a variety of pedagogical techniques including presentations by guest specialists, plenary discussions, small group work and role-plays, case studies, videos etc. The Programme is highly participatory with exercises in which participants will apply what they have learned throughout.

 Logistics

-The 2008 Programme cost, which includes tuition, training materials, accommodation, refreshments and all meals, is 1,875 euro.
+The 2010 Programme cost, which includes tuition, training materials, accommodation, refreshments and all meals, is 1975 euro.
+A logistics note will be available shortly to assist with your planning.
+IHRN Scholarship details will shortly be available below.